Baker v. Nelson

 Richard John Baker v.
 Gerald R. Nelson, 291 Minn.
 310, 191 N.W.2d 185 (1971), was a case in which the Minnesota Supreme Court decided that construing a marriage statute to restrict marriage licenses to persons of the opposite sex "does not offend" the United States Constitution.
-Baker appealed the decision, and on October 10, 1972, the United States Supreme Court dismissed the appeal "for want of a substantial federal question".
+Baker appealed the decision, and on October 10, 1972, the U.S. Supreme Court dismissed the appeal "for want of a substantial federal question".

 Because the case came to the Supreme Court through mandatory appellate review (not certiorari), the dismissal constituted a decision on the merits and established Baker v.
 Nelson as precedent, although the extent of its precedential effect had been subject to debate.
 In May 2013, Minnesota legalized same-sex marriage and it took effect on August 1, 2013.
 On June 26, 2015, the Supreme Court explicitly overruled Baker in Obergefell v.
-Hodges, making same-sex marriage legal nationwide.
+Hodges.

 Facts and trial

 On 18 May 1970, activists James Michael McConnell, librarian, and Richard John Baker, law student on the Minneapolis campus of the University of Minnesota, applied for a marriage license in Minneapolis.
 Gerald Nelson, Clerk of District Court in Hennepin County, denied the request on the sole ground that the two were of the same sex.
 The couple filed suit in district court to force Nelson to issue the license.

 The couple first contended that their request for a marriage license was not forbidden.
 If the court were to construe the statutes to require different-sex couples, however, Baker claimed such a reading would violate several provisions of the U.S. Constitution: